-There were 184 scheduled ancient monuments within the National Park in 2018/19.
-They range from Bronze Age barrows and burnt mound sites to Iron Age hill forts and settlement sites, with field systems of all periods.
-Five of these are at risk from stock or visitor erosion or damage by animal burrows.
-At least two monuments will come off the register in 2020.
-The condition of several monuments on the Crown Lands has been improved over the last few years thanks funding from the Higher Level Stewardship scheme and the Heritage Lottery Fund, while several sites on National Trust land, although still classed 'at risk', now have agreed management programmes in place.
+There are 214 scheduled ancient monuments within the National Park in 2018/19, which constitutes about 30% of the total number for Hampshire.2 They range from Bronze Age barrows and burnt mound sites to Iron Age hill forts and settlement sites, with field systems of all periods.

+Four of these are at risk3 from stock or visitor erosion or damage by animal burrows.
+The condition of 22 monuments on the Crown Lands has been improved over the last few years, while several sites on National Trust land, although still classed 'at risk', now have agreed management programmes in place.

 Listed buildings are a key part of the built environment of the National Park.
 Structures range from grand houses and religious buildings to simple cottages and milestones.
-0.3% of the 630 listed buildings (624 in 2016) in the National Park are at risk (1.8% in 2016).
+Two additional historic buildings have been listed since 2016.4 3.2% of the 626 listed

-&lt;sup>1 All headline indicators relate to the original New Forest Management Plan 2010-2015 objectives (continued in the New Forest Partnership Plan 2015-2020).
+1 All headline indicators relate to the original New Forest Management Plan 2010-2015 objectives (continued in the New Forest Partnership Plan 2015-2020).